MattiSG/Watai/README.md

 ### Package ###

 Once you have both Node 0.6 and a Selenium standalone server, you can consider installing Watai itself.
+If you’re under Windows, you will have to log out from your session to have your PATH updated (or replace `npm` beneath with the full `Program Files\…\nodejs\npm` path).

 As long as we’re in early alpha, the package won’t be published on the NPM public registry.
 You will therefore have to install Watai with the following command: